anahitasocial/anahita/README.md

 If you have the Suhosin patch installed on your server, you might get an error.
 Add this line to your php.ini file to fix it: `suhosin.executor.include.whitelist = tmpl://, file://`

 Anahita is installed and managed via shell CLI because this is the most reliable approach, especially after you accumulate large amounts of data in your database.

-## Upgrading

-If you are upgrading from 4.5.* to 4.6.* you will need client-side applications such as [Anahita React](https://github.com/anahitasocial/anahita-react) as your front-end since Anahita will only provide a RESTful JSON API and no HTML outputs.
-If you need time to build a client app, you may point your installation to the _legacy_ branch for the time being.

-If you are upgrading from 4.3.* to 4.4.*, in `www/configuration.php` file, change `AnConfig` to `AnSiteConfig`.

-If you are using any previous 4.* versions of Anahita, [here is how to upgrade](https://www.anahita.io/articles/158983-updating-from-anahita-4-2-to-4-3)

 ## Installation on a development machine